expfactory/expfactory/docs/pages/3-contribute.md

  - **all dependencies can be included in a folder**: While content delivery networks (CDNs) are great for obtaining resources, you can be more assured of having a file if you download it locally.
  - **the experiment runs via a single file**: The server will be authenticating pages based on sessions and CSRF.
 For now, your experiment is required to run on a single page, meaning that the `POST` to save data comes from the same page where the experiment started.
+ - **the experiment runs statically** When it finishes, it posts to `/finish`, and on successful POST redirects to `/next`.
+ - (optional) documentation about any special variables that can be set in the Singularity build recipe environment section for it (more on this later).

 # The general steps